EoghannIrving/echo_journal/README.md

 - Archive view to browse past entries
 - Settings page placeholder for future options
 - Stats dashboard showing entry counts, word totals and streaks
-- Optional metadata saved with each entry, including location, weather and time of day
+- Optional metadata saved with each entry, including location, weather, time of day and the Word of the Day.
+Photo and song metadata can also be captured when Immich or Jellyfin are configured.

 ## Project structure
 ```